 Q: Is staffing required?

 A: Consistent with the American Society of Health-System Pharmacists Commission on Credentialing standards, the Hopkins residency experience is primarily a practical, rather than didactic or classroom experience.
 Practice skills are developed throughout the program in all aspects of pharmaceutical care.
-Residents will staff in the pharmacy one second shift during the week and every third weekend.
+Residents will staff in the pharmacy one second shift during the week and every fourth weekend.